utiasDSL/safe-control-gym/README.md

         done (bool, optional): Wether the episode has terminated. info (dict, optional): Current step information as a dictionary with keys

-            - 'current_target_gate_id'          ID of the next gate (-1 when all gates have been travelled through)
+            - 'current_target_gate_id'          ID of the next gate (-1 when all gates have been traveled through)
             - 'current_target_gate_type'        Type of the next gate (0: tall, 1: low)
             - 'current_target_gate_in_range'    Boolean, whether the next gate is close enough (i.e., <= VISIBILITY_RANGE == 0.45m) for perfect visibility (affects the value of the next key 'current_target_gate_pos')
             - 'current_target_gate_pos'         *Nominal* or exact position of the next gate (depending on the value of the key above, 'current_target_gate_in_range')